 Visit Our Showroom

-Due to popular demand we opened a showroom in May 2012, right next to our office and warehouse in Terminus road, Chichester, West Sussex, PO19 8TX.
+Due to popular demand we opened a showroom in May 2012, in Terminus road, Chichester, West Sussex, PO19 8TX.

-So we invite you to come and visit us, sit in the six different chairs, look at the 3 different table designs and decide which combination will be best for your garden, patio, balcony...
+So we invite you to come and visit us, sit in our chairs, look at the different table designs and decide which combination will be best for your garden, patio, balcony...

 We have a small amount of clearance stock which you can see in the showroom.
 For example a chair or table that has had a small scratch and has been carefully repainted, hardly noticeable to you or your guests, but offered at a decent discount to the normal price.
 Most of our clearance stock is sold when the customer is able to see that the goods are effectively as new.
 So if you are looking for a great deal it will definitely be worth booking an appointment to visit our showroom.

 Opening Hours: Strictly appointment only